Luis Robert Player Props: White Sox vs. Blue Jays

 Luis Robert At The Plate

-- Robert leads Chicago with 88 hits and a team-best slugging percentage of .580.
+- Robert leads Chicago in slugging percentage (.580) and total hits (88) this season.

-- Among the qualified hitters in MLB, he ranks 41st in batting average, 65th in on-base percentage, and third in slugging.
+- Among qualified batters in MLB, he ranks 42nd in batting average, 65th in on-base percentage, and third in slugging.

-- Robert is batting .368 with two homers during his last outings and is on a six-game hitting streak.
+- Robert is batting .368 with two homers during his last games and is on a six-game hitting streak.

-- In 31 games this season (36.9%), Robert has picked up an RBI, and in 12 of those games (14.3%) he had two or more.
+- Robert has driven in a run in 31 games this year (36.9%), including 12 games with more than one RBI (14.3%).
 He has also driven in three or more of his team's runs in four contests.

-- In 42 of 84 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.